awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-managed-win.md

 The server or VM is now a managed instance\.
 These instances are now identified with the prefix "mi\-"\.
 You can view managed instances on the **Managed Instances** page in the Systems Manager console, by using the AWS CLI command [describe\-instance\-information](https://docs.aws.amazon.com/cli/latest/reference/ssm/describe-instance-information.html), or by using the API command [DescribeInstancePatches](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeInstancePatches.html)\.

+## Setting up private key auto rotation<a name="ssm-agent-hybrid-private-key-rotation-windows"></a>

+To strengthen your security posture, you can configure AWS Systems Manager Agent \(SSM Agent\) to rotate the hybrid environment private key automatically\.
+You can access this feature using SSM Agent version 3\.0\.1031\.0 or later\.
+Turn on this feature using the procedure below\.

+**To configure SSM Agent to rotate the hybrid environment private key**

+1. Navigate to `/etc/amazon/ssm/` on a Linux machine or `C:\Program Files\Amazon\SSM` for a Windows machine\.

+1. Copy the contents of `amazon-ssm-agent.json.template` to a new file named `amazon-ssm-agent.json`\.
+Save `amazon-ssm-agent.json` in the same folder where `amazon-ssm-agent.json.template` is located\.

+1. Find `Profile`, `KeyAutoRotateDays`\.
+Enter the number of days that you want between automatic private key rotations\.

+1. Restart SSM Agent\.

+Every time you change the configuration, restart SSM Agent\.

+You can customize other features of SSM Agent using the same procedure\.
+For an up\-to\-date list of the available configuration properties and their default values, see [Config Property Definitions](https://github.com/aws/amazon-ssm-agent#config-property-definitions)\.

 ## Deregister and reregister a managed instance<a name="systems-manager-install-managed-win-deregister-reregister"></a>

 You can deregister a managed instance by calling the [DeregisterManagedInstance](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DeregisterManagedInstance.html) API operation from either the AWS CLI or Tools for Windows PowerShell\.
 Here's an example CLI command: